giladluria/Recipes/README.md

 A recipes list app
 using:
-React router, context and reducers
+React router, context, reducers and
 Firebase Firestore